 Blynk.Cloud (or private servers for white-label solutions)

 By default, Blynk.Edgent library tries to use TLS (v1.2) connection between the hardware and server.
-This is true for the popular hardware like ESP32, ESP8266, NodeMCU, MKR 1000, etc. However, some boards don't support TLS, in that case plain (non encrypted) connection is used.
+This is true for popular hardware like ESP32, ESP8266, NodeMCU, MKR 1000, etc (full list).
+However, some boards don't support TLS, in that case, a plain (non-encrypted) connection is used.
 You can check that in the serial console output of your board.
-Typical TLS connection port would be 443.
-For the plain connections port 80 is used.
+A typical TLS connection port would be 443.
+For the plain connections, port 80 is used.

 Blynk uses secured web sockets (TLSv1.3 in case you browser supports it, TLSv1.2 otherwise) communication and basic authentication (email/password). for Blynk.Console and mobile apps